-The five documents at issue pertain primarily to individuals whom the Secret Service's Protection Research Section perceived as potentially threatening to the President, Vice President, and their families during the period of March - December, 1963, and how were classified as "protective cases."
-Document 180-10087-10302, consists of Eileen Dinneen's review of the Service's "Protective Survey Reports" (otherwise known as "Trip Files") for the President's trips during 1963.
+The five documents at issue pertain primarily to individuals whom the Secret Service's Protection Research Section perceived as potentially threatening to the President, Vice President, and their families during the period of March - December, 1963, and classified as "protective cases."

-The Protective Survey Reports prepared by the Service during the Kennedy administration, routinely contained information about individuals thought to be residing in the area the President was visiting, who were thought to be potentially threatening to the President.
-The Review Board has released all of the 1963 Protective Surveys (that were still in existence at the Archives), and thus all of the names that the Secret Service is seeking to postpone in this document are open to the public.
+Exhibit 2 consists of Eileen Dinneen's review of the Secret Service's "Protective Survey Reports" (otherwise known as "Trip Files") for the President's trips during 1963.
+The Protective Survey Reports prepared by the Service during the Kennedy and Johnson administration, routinely contained information about individuals thought to be residing in the area the President was visiting, who were identified as potentially threatening to the President.
+The Review Board has released all of the 1963 Protective Surveys (that were accounted for at the Archives), and thus all of the names that the Secret Service is seeking to postpone in this document are open to the public.
 It should be noted that in 1993, the Secret Service destroyed some of the Protective Surveys from the 1963 time period, in clear violation of the JFK Act.
-Thus, Dinneen's memorandum is of particular historical significance since it is the only remaining source of what was contained within the Protective Surveys.
-(NOTE: Discuss with Jeremy)
+Thus, Dinneen's memorandum is of particular historical significance since it is the only remaining source that records the information that was contained within the Protective Surveys.

-Record 180-10147-10275, documents Dinneen's review of Secret Service materials within the Warren Commission records that were accessioned to the National Archives in the late 1960's.
-All of the names that the Service are contesting are already open to the public.
-These names appear in index cards, and in documentation comports with Dinneen's description of them in this memorandum.
-See attached.
+Exhibit 3 documents Dinneen's review of Secret Service materials within the Warren Commission records that were accessioned to the National Archives in the late 1960's, when they were made available to the public.
+All of the names the Service is contesting appear in the Index Files and Records contained at the archives.
+See Attachment for examples.

-The additional three documents pose the basis for the Secret Service's primary objections.
-Document 180-10065-10379 constitutes brief summaries of 413 protective cases ("Threat Sheets") established by the Secret Service between March and December, 1963.
-The Secret Service provided information on these protective cases to the HSCA staff in 1978, representing that they were all potential threats to the President, Vice President, and other Secret Service protectees between March and December 1963.
-Each individual identified as a potential threat is listed on a single "Threat Sheet, created by Dinneen.
-For each of the individuals, Dinneen included some type of information about what it was about the individual that sparked the Secret Service's interest in them as a potential threat to the President.
-In certain cases, the Threat Sheet contains a brief description of an incident (e.g. thwarted White House visitor returned to ram his truck through the White House gate and onto the grounds of the White House.)
-Many of the Threat Sheets contain comments about a person's mental health, such as "schizo-paranoid" and/or "previously hospitalized."
-In certain cases, the Threat Sheets make reference to organizational or political affiliations of these individuals.
-None of the documents provide any of the standard identifying information such as dates of birth, Social Security Numbers, street addresses, or detailed physical descriptions of the persons.
-All of the documents were compiled by HSCA staffers, and represent their interpretation of what appeared in the Secret Service files they were shown.
+The additional three documents pose the basis for the Secret Service's primary objections in their Appeal.
+Exhibit 1 consists of brief summaries of 413 protective cases ("Threat Sheets") established by the Secret Service between March and December, 1963.
+All of the Threat Sheets were compiled by Dinneen and represent her interpretation of what appeared in the Secret Service files.
+Dinneen assigned each subject of a protective case a number, and created a "Threat Sheet" to describe the information found on that individual in the Secret Service's file.
+For each of the individuals, Dinneen included some type of information about what drew them to the attention of the

+Secret Service, as a potential threat to the President.
+Certain threat sheets contain a brief description of an action on the part of the subject that the Secret Service considered threatening (e.g. subject climbed the fence at the White House.)
+(CITE TO EXHIBIT) Many of the Threat Sheets contain comments about an individuals' mental health, such as "schizo-paranoid" and/or "previously hospitalized."
+Several Threat Sheets make reference to organizational or political affiliations of these individuals.
+None of the documents provide dates of birth, Social Security Numbers, street addresses, or detailed physical descriptions of the persons.

-With respect to the mental health information, none of the documents contain therapy notes, or direct quotes from doctors.
-While reference to input from doctors is mentioned in approximately nine of the "threat sheets", no mental-health professional is identified, and no identifiable doctor-patient communication is included.
+With respect to the mental health information, none of the documents contain therapy notes, or quotes directly attributable to doctors.
+While reference to input from doctors is mentioned in approximately nine of the "threat sheets", no mental-health professional is identified, and no identifiable doctor-patient communication is noted.